 When you thin seedlings, you’re also helping to improve the air circulation around them.
 Crowded plants limit air movement, which can lead to fungal diseases, especially if the foliage remains wet for extended periods.

 When to Thin Seedlings

 Knowing when to thin seedlings is also important.
-If you do it too late, the over developed roots may cause damage to the remaining seedlings during the thinning process.
-Depending on what you are growing, you’ll want to thin plants out enough so that each seedling has a couple inches of space (or two finger widths) on either side.
+If you do it too late, the overdeveloped roots may cause damage to the remaining seedlings during the thinning process.
+Depending on what you are growing, you’ll want to thin plants out enough so that each seedling has a couple of inches (5 cm.) of space (or two finger widths) on either side.